whoavesh/iac-automation/README.md

 terraform -version
 ```
 ---
-### 🚀 2.
-Create a Declarative Pipeline Project in Jenkins
+### ✅ Step 2: Create a Declarative Pipeline Project in Jenkins
 Go to Jenkins Dashboard → New Item

 Enter a project name (e.g., Terraform-Pipeline)